 Screening & Diagnostic Mammograms

-The American Cancer Society recommends that once you turn 40, you should get a yearly mammogram, along with doing a monthly self-exam and annual physician breast exam.
+The American College of Radiology and the National Comprehensive Cancer Network recommend that once you turn 40, you should get a yearly mammogram, along with doing a monthly self-exam and annual physician breast exam.

 Here’s how you can prepare for your mammogram:

 Schedule the test for a time when your breasts are less likely to be tender.
 This is often the week after your menstrual period.
 Breasts are most likely to be tender the week before and during your menstrual period.